Route 66: The Mother Road

 From 1926 to 1956, Route 66 was used by roadsters to tour the country — the last frontier adventure when towns and states still had their own distinct cultural diversity.
 It was a time before commercial freeways, fast food chains and corporate advertising homogenized the nation and smothered the personality and unique vision of the “Old America.”
 The open road was an inspiration to the beat generation — On the Road with Jack Kerouac and the “mad ones” who burned like “roman candles.”
 The wagons and horses of cowboys and settlers were replaced by 1946 Super DeLuxe Fords, the open prairie with endless highway.
 Route 66 was called “Main Street America” and it rolled and rumbled through cities and small towns whose economic survival depended on the travelers passing through.
 Route 66 was also an escape route during the Dust Bowl of the ‘30s.
 Hundreds of thousands of Oklahoma refugees took to the open road and moved west to California looking for work during the Great Depression.
 Route 66 is the road of John Steinbeck’s Grapes of Wrath and the ghost of Tom Joad still blows across its blacktop.
 Steinbeck called it the “Mother Road” and the name has stuck ever since.
 The mother of all roads — a journey for not only adventure and but also salvation for 2.5 million “Okies” looking for a better life.

 During World War II it was the road for moving artillery and troops from base to base.
 In the ‘50s it became the vacation road en route to California and everywhere in between.
 “Get your kicks on Route 66!” first sang Nat King Cole, and later Chuck Berry whose chugging electric guitar evoked the sound of thousands of engines racing along the Mother Road.
+The video below shows this classic car-related song being performed by Glenn Frey.

 It ran past Chicago’s Grant Park to the St. Louis Arch.
 Travelers could see the Grand Canyon and follow it all the way to Chinatown in Los Angeles.
 You could travel the country without leaving a single stretch of highway and have diverse culture experiences from town to town.
 The iconic journey of Route 66 has been the inspiration for every “road trip” from Easy Rider to PIXAR’s Cars.